 If an item you took on holiday, personal money or your travel documents get lost or stolen you must notify the police as soon as possible and obtain a written report and reference number from them.
 You also need to report the loss/theft to your tour operator’s representative or hotel/accommodation manager and (if possible) get a written report.

 You should wait until you return home to make a claim.
-Full details on how to make a claim and what supporting documentation you need are in your Insurance Policy.
+Full details on how to make a claim and what supporting documentation you need are also shown in your Insurance Policy.